venkat-Reddy-b/My-Diner/README.md

 User can create profile and add address manually or can allow the application to get location which displays his current location on a map so the user can adjust the location on map.

+It requestes the API server I built.
+The API server I built consist of 40 dishes from 6 resataurants .
+The server provieds the request with relevant response.

 ## Demo

+### How to use

+Search with dishes like manchuria, panner etc or Restaurand names like Bawarchi, kritunga etc

+as it reruest the server I built it only provieds the 40 dishes and 6 restaurants details that I have hosted on my server

 ### Screenshot1